Making a workers compensation claim

 To see what your employer must do for payments, see Making payments and expenses.

-Make sure you continue to promptly supply medical certificates and invoices to your employer while your injury is ongoing.
+Make sure you continue to promptly supply workers compensation medical certificates and invoices to your employer while your injury is ongoing.
+Your doctor must not provide a certificate of total incapacity for more than 28 days unless they note a reason on the certificate and nominate a date they intend to review your capacity.

 Claiming for a deceased family member